SandyJulianto/SandyJulianto/README.md

 ### Hi there 👋
+**My name is Sandy Julianto**

+🌱 I’m currently learning Python
+🤔 I’m looking for help with projects for beginner
+🔭 I’m currently working on e-Commerce

 <!--
 **SandyJulianto/SandyJulianto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.